SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

       in the P(Q) model.
    *  *with ** - the radii and volume fractions in the P(Q) and S(Q) models are
       unconstrained.

-This streamlined approach to building complex plugin models from existing library models, or models available on the *Model Marketplace*, also permits the creation of P(Q)*\S(Q) plugin models, something that was not possible in earlier versions of SasView.

 .. _Advanced_Plugin_Editor: